gskll/notes/boot-dev/git-boot-dev.md

 - creating a branch is just creating a pointer to a specific commit
 - the commit that the branch points to is the tip of the branch: stored in `.git/refs/heads`
 - because it's just a pointer a branch is very lightweight and cheap
+- HEAD is a reference to the branch (or commit) you're currently on

 - branch_1 is pointing to commit H, main to D, branch_2 to F